18F/handbook/_pages/hiring-staying-or-changing-jobs/assignee-detail.md

 ## Internal Role Approval Process

-Internal roles do not need to be prioritized through Talent’s [formal prioritization process](https://docs.google.com/document/d/1V-7IyFIlLifgRg89TNKTS5oisOF-QdAZsWYCy7ot7AA/edit).
-Before you send your document to [JoinTTS@gsa.gov](mailto:JoinTTS@gsa.gov) for review, you need to confirm with your BU lead that you have the funding to pay for the detail or the reassignment.
+Hiring Managers must receive advanced approval from the TTS leadership team to compete a detail or a reassignment.
+Submit your request for consideration by close of business on Thursday and it will be reviewed in the TTS leadership team meeting on Monday.
+If you submit your request after close of business on Thursday, it will not be reviewed until the following Monday.

 ## Internal Posting Process

-After your internal opportunity has been approved by the Head of your BU, you can begin the internal posting process.
+After your internal opportunity has been approved by the TTS Leadership Team, you can begin the internal posting process.
 The steps of this process include:

 1. Job prep
 2. Job posting